Architecture of Fez: Major historic mosques

 A number of mosques date from the important Marinid era, when Fez was the capital of Morocco and Fes el-Jdid was created.
-These include the Great Mosque of Fez el-Jdid from 1276, the Abu al-Hassan Mosque from 1341, the Chrabliyine Mosque from 1342, the al-Hamra Mosque from around the same period (exact date unconfirmed), the Lalla az-Zhar Mosque from 1357, and the Lalla Ghriba Mosque from 1408.
-Except for the Lalla Ghriba Mosque, all of them have richly-decorated minarets, in addition to other ornamental features.
+These include the Great Mosque of Fez el-Jdid from 1276, the Abu al-Hasan Mosque from 1341, the Chrabliyine Mosque from 1342, the al-Hamra Mosque from around the same period (exact date unconfirmed), the Lalla az-Zhar Mosque from 1357, and the Lalla Ghriba Mosque from 1408.
+Except for the Lalla Ghriba Mosque, all of them have richly decorated minarets, in addition to other ornamental features.
 The Bab Guissa Mosque also originally dates from the reign of Marinid sultan Abu al-Hasan (1331-1351) but has been more heavily modified in later centuries.
-Other major mosques from the more recent Alaouite period include most notably the Moulay Abdallah Mosque, built in the early to mid-18th century and adjoined by a necropolis containing the tomb of Sultan Moulay Abdallah and later Alaouite dynasty members.
+Other major mosques from the more recent Alawi period include most notably the Moulay Abdallah Mosque, built in the early to mid-18th century and adjoined by a necropolis containing the tomb of Sultan Moulay Abdallah and later Alawi dynasty members.
 The Diwan Mosque, the R'cif Mosque, and the current El-Oued Mosque were all built in the reign of Moulay Slimane (1793-1822).
 The Zawiya of Moulay Idris II (previously mentioned) and the Zawiya of Sidi Ahmed al-Tijani include mosque areas as well, as do several other prominent zawiyas in the city.

 Other mosques

-The old city still includes a multitude of other historic local mosques which are less well-documented.
-A 1932 study by Russian-French architect Boris Maslow described and illustrated some of them, but not all.
-Some of them nonetheless have interesting architectural details and demonstrate variations from other classic Fassi mosques.
-The following are some examples for which information is available:
+The old city includes a multitude of other historic local mosques which are less well-documented.
+A 1932 study by Russian-French architect Boris Maslow described and illustrated some of them.
+Some have interesting architectural details that demonstrate variations from other classic Fassi mosques.
+The following are some examples: